prebid/Prebid.js/modules/33acrossAnalyticsAdapter.md

         endpoint: 'https://localhost:9999/event',
         /**
          * Timeout in milliseconds after which an auction report
-         * will be sent regardless of auction state
+         * will be sent regardless of auction state.
          * [optional]
          */
         timeout: 3000